InsightSquared Company Overview

 Do you have any unique benefits or perks?

-Ping pong tables, shuffleboard, foosball, a music room, and Rock Band
+- Ping pong tables, shuffleboard, foosball, a library, and Rock Band

 What’s on tap or in your fridge?